giltayar/blog/posts/using-jsm-esm-in-nodejs-a-practical-guide-part-2.md

 a bit too much, I think.

-One simple way out of this conundrum, is to write the package using CJS, and then write a small JSM wrapper.
-That's a great solution, but leaves us with the fact that the bulk of the code is CJS!
-And this is a guide on how to write JSM code.
+One simple way out of this conundrum, is to write the package using CJS, and then write a small JSM wrapper that "`require`"-s the code end "`export`"-s it as JSM.
+That's a great solution, and works well for existing packages that are
+CJS: they can wrap their code with a JSM wrapper, define the conditions like above, and voila: they're dual-mode!
+But if we're using JSM, this is not an option for us.
 So is there a way to continue writing JSM code, and yet still have a parallel CJS entry point?

 Yes, there is.
 We do what our ancestors did: we transpile. 😎 For this, I'm going to use [Rollup](https://rollupjs.org/).
 Rollup is great because it understands